-Camponotus vicinus (Mayr) is also a red and black carpenter ant in the western United States.
-This ant has a red mid-section.
-The rest of the body and the legs are black.
 This ant is common from the Pacific to the Dakotas.
 It is found from Canada to Mexico.
 Scientists believe that this ant is second only to C. modoc as a structure-infesting carpenter ant.
 Colonies of this ant are very large, in part because there are multiple queens in each colony.

 Beside these, there are several other species of red and black carpenter ants.
 Camponotus herculeanus (L.) has a black body and a red mid-section and legs.
 It is common in the northern states from the Atlantic to the Pacific.
 It is common in forested areas and will invade homes readily.